databrary/policies/terms.md

 These Terms and Conditions of Use apply to your use of the Websites and are effective until terminated or modified by Databrary.
 If you no longer agree to be bound by these Terms, you must cease use of the Websites.
-If you\'re dissatisfied with the Websites or their content, or any of these terms, conditions, and policies, your sole legal remedy is to discontinue using the Websites.
+If you're dissatisfied with the Websites or their content, or any of these terms, conditions, and policies, your sole legal remedy is to discontinue using the Websites.
 We reserve the right to terminate or suspend your access to and use of the Websites, or parts of the